brant1868/brant1868.github.io/_pages/about.md

 Academic Background
 ------
 - PhD, Finance, The University of Edinburgh
-- Master, Finance, The University of Melbourne
+- Master, Finance, The University of Melbourne; GPA(3.92/4, Top10%)
-- Bachelor, Accounting and Finance, The University of Melbourne
+- Bachelor, Accounting and Finance, The University of Melbourne; GPA(3.96/4, Top10%)

 Research and Teaching Interests